 To estimate the arithmetic average of historical returns, consistent with the chosen investment horizon, regulators could use both of the approaches described earlier.
 The first approach is to take an arithmetic average of historical returns over the corresponding holding periods (which could include both overlapping and non-overlapping periods).
+Using overlapping periods has the advantage of more data points when compared to non-overlapping periods, but the individual data points will exhibit serial correlation.
+Using non-overlapping periods avoids the issue of serial correlation but typically leads to estimates that are volatile year-on-year due to small sample sizes.
 The second approach is to uplift whole-period geometric average to reflect volatility in returns.
-We consider that both approaches are acceptable, while recognising that there remains a role for judgment in interpreting the data and deriving a range for the historical ex post evidence.
+We consider that both approaches are acceptable, while recognising that there remains a role for judgement in interpreting the data and deriving a range for the historical ex post evidence.